-[0002] Aerosol spray coating systems may have a low transfer efficiency, e.g., a large portion of the sprayed coating material does not actually coat the target object.
-For example, when a metal fence is sprayed with an aerosol spray paint can only a small portion of the paint may coat the target fence, thereby wasting a large portion of the paint.
-Further, aerosol spray systems may also apply uneven coatings to a target object, causing an undesirable finish.
+Known aerosol spray coating systems often have a low transfer efficiency.
+In other words, a large portion of the sprayed coating material does not actually coat the target object.
+For example, when a metal fence is sprayed with an aerosol spray paint can, only a small portion of the paint actually coats the target fence, thereby wasting a large portion of the paint.
+Further, known aerosol spray systems may apply uneven coatings to a target object, causing an undesirable 20 finish